You can now register your pets with us 24 hours a day by completing our simple online registration form

 If your pet is insured, our practice policy is for you to pay us directly for any treatment, goods or services upon collection or discharge and then submit a claim to your insurer for re-reimbursement of any insured costs.
 Please note that we charge a small administration fee for the completion of each claim form required by your insurer.

 In exceptional circumstances, we may agree to submit a direct claim with your insurer for them to pay us directly for any insured treatment provided.
 In this instance, we expect you to pay us promptly for any shortfall not paid by your insurer and for any uninsured costs such as excesses, administration fees or customer contributions.
-Please note that a direct claim must be approved by a Partner before treatment commences.
+Please note that a direct claim must be approved by a Manager or Clinical Director before treatment commences.

 Return of Goods and Medication